benblasco/ansible-libvirt-inventory/README.md

 1. Git clone this repo
 2. Generate an SSH key pair where the private key is named `libvirt_ssh_key`, and place the pair under execution_environment/
 3. `cd execution_environment`
+4. Edit the execution-environment.yml line where it says `LIBVIRT_DEFAULT_URI` and ensure it contains the correct user name and host name for the hypervisor.
-4. Build the EE, e.g. `ansible-builder build --prune-images -t <your_ee_name>:latest`
+5. Build the EE, e.g. `ansible-builder build --prune-images -t <your_ee_name>:latest`
-5. Copy the public key libvirt_ssh_key.pub to the user@host defined in the Containerfile using the command `ssh-copy-id -i libvirt_ssh_key.pub user@host`
+6. Copy the public key libvirt_ssh_key.pub to the user@host defined in the Containerfile using the command `ssh-copy-id -i libvirt_ssh_key.pub user@host`
-6. Test the execution environment with the following command: `ansible-navigator inventory -i inventory.libvirt.yml --eei <your_ee_name>:latest --list -m stdout -vv
+7. Test the execution environment with the following command: `ansible-navigator inventory -i inventory.libvirt.yml --eei <your_ee_name>:latest --list -m stdout -vv
-7. Push the EE to Automation Hub or Quay
+8. Push the EE to Automation Hub or Quay

-Note: You will need to edit the execution-environment.yml line where it says `LIBVIRT_DEFAULT_URI` and ensure it contains the correct user name and host name for the hypervisor.
+    `podman push quay.io/rhn_sa_bblasco/ee-libvirt-nuc:latest`
+    `podman push quay.io/rhn_sa_bblasco/ee-libvirt-nuc:latest aapnew.opti.blasco.id.au:444/ee-libvirt-nuc:latest`

 Note: You will have to build a separate EE for every hypervisor you are wanting to collect inventory from, due to the LIBVIRT_DEFAULT_URI being hard coded.
 I do not yet know a way around this, but am certain there is one.